-Financial aid is any loan offered for the sole purpose of meeting educational expenses.
+Financial aid is any grant, scholarship or loan, offered for the sole purpose of meeting educational expenses.
 The Cost of Attendance budget summarizes the total educational expenses for an academic year.
-Financial aid is usually provided by or through federal agencies and private loansources.
+Financial aid is usually provided by or through federal and state agencies, GCSOM, foundations, corporations, and other private sources.

-Loans - Loans are funds that must be repaid, normally after leaving school.
-They come in many shapes and sizes, with very different interest rates, repayment benefits and terms.
+Loans - Loans are funds that must be repaid, normally after leaving school or completing residency.
+They come in many shapes and sizes, with very different interest rates, repayment benefits and terms, and eligibility or service requirements.